darko-mesaros/shuk/README.md

 ⚠️**BETA SOFTWARE**⚠️

 *Shuk* is used to upload files *of any size* to [Amazon S3](https://aws.amazon.com/s3/) and have them shared with others via a [presigned URL](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html).
+If the same file already exists at the same location, it will **only presign it**.

 ## Installation 💾